Lamborghini Urus Performante Hinted By Chief Technical Director

 Gallery: 2020 Lamborghini Urus Performante rendering

-Hinted is the operative word at this point as Reggiani's answer when asked about the possible creation of the Urus Performante.
+Hinted is the operative word at this point because of Reggiani's answer when asked about the possible creation of the Urus Performante.

 "I think we will see!
 You know, at Lamborghini, years and years ago at the time of the Gallardo, we defined this strategy.
 The Gallardo was the first one, and we continued with the Aventador and the Huracán.
 So we have the strategy, and we will maintain the strategy, but sometimes it's clear you need to invent or reinvent yourself in an order that cannot be predicted.
 This will be our target also for the Urus.
 It's difficult to talk about Lamborghini without mentioning the past models," Reggiani told Automobile Magazine.

-While it's clear the Reggiani wants to keep a bit of a cliffhanger with his answer, mentioning about reinventing the company's path, we can infer that a Urus Performante is probably in the works.
+While it's clear the Reggiani wants to keep a bit of a cliffhanger with his answer, even mentioning about reinventing the company's path, we can infer that a Urus Performante is probably in the works.
 It may not be called a Performante per se, but we should expect a more powerful version of the Urus.

 With that said, we should expect an exciting future for Lamborgini – even with electrification just lurking around.